- ICAF Chair: José Alaniz (University of Washington)

 - Secretary: Mark Heimermann (University of Wisconsin - Milwaukee)

-- Members-at-large: Bill Kartalopoulos and Casey Brienza (University of Cambridge)
+- Members-at-large: Bill Kartalopoulos, Casey Brienza (University of Cambridge), and Elizabeth Nijdam (University of Michigan)

 - 2016 Site Liaison: Qiana Whitted (University of South Carolina)